OutSystems/docs-product/src/extensibility-and-integration/soap/consume/advanced-extensibility.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility%20and%20Integration?node-id=418:17
+summary: The article explains how to use .NET code for advanced extensibility in SOAP web services with OutSystems, including a Forge component for common use cases
 ---
 # Use Advanced Extensibility

 When consuming a SOAP web service you can use your own .NET code to change the connection or to customize the message in the request and/or response.